uvjim/linksys_velop/README.md

 ### Services

-Services are available for the following: -
+The following services are available.
+Each service is described in metadata so paramters are described in the Home Assistant Services page.

+- Check for Updates
+- Delete Device
-- Start a Speedtest &ast;
+- Execute Speedtest &ast;
-- Initiate a check for firmware updates for the nodes &ast;
-- Delete a machine from the device list
+- Reboot Node

 > &ast; these are considered long-running tasks.
 When the binary sensors spot these tasks are running an additional timer is set up that polls every